X icon white, transparent background.

 Traditional salary structure

-The system of dividing employee salaries into position-based pay grades comes from traditional salary structures.
-That means that, for one role — suppose it’s a junior accountant role — two employees could be paid at different levels, or pay grades, depending on professional factors like experience, seniority, credentials, or skills.
+The system of dividing employee salaries into position-based ranges comes from traditional salary structures.
+That means that for one role — suppose it’s a junior accountant position — two employees could be paid at different levels depending on professional factors like experience, seniority, credentials, or skills.

-With this kind of structure (unlike with broadbanding), salaries for given roles are broken down into multiple, rather narrow pay grades with a small margin between the maximum and minimum salaries.
+With this kind of structure, unlike broadbanding, salaries for given roles are broken down into multiple, rather narrow pay grades with a small margin between the maximum and minimum salaries.

 The multiple pay grades and narrow salary ranges ensure that employees don’t hit their maximum salary for the position too quickly.
 Companies also opt for this system as a retention strategy to show that there’s room for growth.

-Let’s look at some example annual pay grades for the same role within the same company:
+Let’s look at a salary structure sample for the same role within the same company:

 • Pay grade 1: US$45-47,000